aidanwhiteley/books-react/README.md

 There are a few "global variables" defined in the `.env` file in the root folder.
 These should be edited as required.

-In particular, the checked in .env file has `VITE_API_URL=localhost:8080` which assumes that you are running the books microservice locally (see earlier in this README).
+In particular, the checked in .env file has `VITE_API_URL=http://localhost:8080` which assumes that you are running the books microservice locally (see earlier in this README).

 To try out the read-only parts of this front end application this can be temporarily changed to `VITE_API_URL=https://cloudybookclub.com`.
 This won't allow you to logon to access editor or admin functionality but does allow you to get started.
 Make sure that you don't add a trailing slash.
-The default value is `VITE_API_URL="http://localhost:8080"`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Tests
 Nah - there aren't any.
-The front end project is deliberately light in any "business logic".
+This front end project is deliberately light in any "business logic".
 It is all just display related code.
 And I have rather strong feelings about the utility (and encumberances) of most client side "unit tests".
-Anyways, the server side where all the logic is has about about 100 automated tests and about <a href="https://sonarcloud.io/project/overview?id=com.aidanwhiteley%3Abooks">85% code coverage</a> split between unit tests and, the far more important in the long term, intergration tests.
+Anyways, the server side, where all the logic is, has about about 100 automated tests and about <a href="https://sonarcloud.io/project/overview?id=com.aidanwhiteley%3Abooks">85% code coverage</a> split between unit tests and, the far more important in the long term, integration tests.

 ## License